Choosing Fireworks: Quiet & Low Noise Displays

 Crackles: Moving up the noise level we come to crackles.
-Some fountains crackle (again, this will sound quite loud in the garden but it won’t travel far), and a vast number of barrages contain crackling effects, either from the tail of the shot as it goes up (known as a “comet”), or from the burst itself.
+Some fountains crackle (again, this will sound quite loud in your garden but it won’t travel far), and a vast number of barrages contain crackling effects, either from the tail of the shot as it goes up (known as a “crackling comet”), or from the burst itself.

 Whistles: Whistling and screeching is about as loud as you can get whilst staying short of outright bangs.

 The fireworks you’ll choose then will be determined by how quiet you want to keep things.
-If you simply want to have a “no bangs” display then you’ll have the biggest choice since you can pick any low noise firework that might crackle or whistle.
+If you simply want to have a “no bangs” display then you’ll have the biggest choice since you can pick any low noise firework that might include crackles or whistles.
 If you’re wanting a near-silent display then your options are more limited, though you still have some nice fireworks to pick from.

 Bear in mind with low noise fireworks that in keeping the sound down you also sacrifice explosive power.
 It’s not uncommon for a beginner to ask for a “spectacular effect like a huge rocket but without the bang”.
 But you can’t have one without the other.
 The nature of explosives is such that to eject effects a great distance you by definition need a large explosion!

-Let’s explore each type of consumer firework now in more detail and look at the low noise options.
+I’ll explore each type of consumer firework now in more detail and look at the low noise options:

 These are great for quieter displays since no fountain contains bangs.
 At the quieter end of the scale look for coloured star (or “jellybean”) effects, or fountains that contain a single effect such as silver sparks.
 These will “whoosh” when in use but this sound won’t carry far.
 Also for those doing very small displays with cheap and cheerful selection boxes – say from the supermarket – you’ll find most of the fountains in this type of box will be quiet and short duration.

 Strobes (also known as blinkers) are also virtually silent.
-However this specialist effect is something you should use sparingly for example at or near the start of your display.
+However this specialist effect is something you should use sparingly for example the start of your display.